From going on a cruise to living in an ashram for a week, I crossed 8 more things off of my list this year.

 I won’t call myself physically adventurous, but I have to say that I enjoyed this experience more than I thought I would.
-It was one of those moments when I had pushed myself out of my comfort zone and realised that it wasn’t so bad after all (although it involved screaming and huffing and being pale)!
+It was one of those moments when I had pushed myself out of my comfort zone and realized that it wasn’t so bad after all (although it involved screaming and huffing and being pale)!

 SIX: Coming back to a European city I once visited.

-I am back to Amsterdam, in winter.
+I am back in Amsterdam, in winter.
 For those people who know me well, they know I am the type of person who will switch off the air conditioner in her hotel room; even in hot ‘spots’ like Jakarta or Ubud.
 I love the sun.
 I love hot weather, and I can take more heat than I could the cold.

 The last time I visited Amsterdam was in 2015, during summer–and even then, the city gave me some cold rain showers.
 So, I was nervous about my winter trip, plus it was 3°C as I landed.

 For the next 2 days, even inside a house with a heater blaring at 20°C, I was covered in a few layers of clothes, winter coats, and blankets.
 On the third day, my body must have adjusted to the cold somehow (or I’ve eaten enough fatty foods!) but the cold didn’t bother me as much.
-I was at home with shorts and tank tops ever since.
+I was at home in shorts and tank tops ever since.
 (I’ve found a great indie second-hand bookshop as well when it was 0°C outside, but that would go for another post!).

 SEVEN: Live in an ashram/monastery for a week.

 It was not a real ashram or monastery, but I went to a week of silent retreat in the mountains.
 We woke up at 4 in the morning every day and did around 5 hours of sitting meditation per day (apart from doing physical exercise and listening to spiritual guidance).
 During the whole week, we were not allowed to talk (to others and to ourselves), sing/whistle, nor to read or write.
-We were not allowed to watch TV, listen to radios, or looking at our phone (phones and wallets were confiscated before the retreat started).
+We were not allowed to watch TV, listen to radios, or looking at our phones (phones and wallets were confiscated before the retreat started).

-Basically it was just me and my thoughts.
+Basically, it was just me and my thoughts.
 Without external disturbances, I felt as if my senses were heightened.
 I was more sensitive to listen to what my body is trying to say.
 My mind was clear.
 I was reconnected with myself.

 EIGHT: Publishing an illustrated children’s book.

 Okay, not many people knew this, not even my closest friends.
 But a few years ago, I went to Alor Island with a friend to read some stories to the kids there.
-Not only reading to them, I also decided to ask them to write stories about their lives.
-So, under the candlelight (electricity is scarce), they wrote their stories and read them aloud afterwards.
+Not only reading to them, but I also decided to ask them to write stories about their lives.
+So, under the candlelight (electricity is scarce), they wrote their stories and read them aloud afterward.

 Based on some of these stories, combined with my own imagination, I developed some short stories about the life of the kids in Alor–then I sent it out to my friend.
-She loved it, and told me that she wanted to have them illustrated, printed, and shipped back to the kids of Alor.
+She loved it and told me that she wanted to have them illustrated, printed, and shipped back to the kids of Alor.

-I wish I could have written the stories better, to shape it better, to perfect it a bit… but then I realised that an imperfect work being sent out to the world is better than a perfect work that is never completed!
+I wish I could have written the stories better, to shape it better, to perfect it a bit… but then I realized that an imperfect work being sent out to the world is better than a perfect work that is never completed!